Thaerious/Leagueinator-App/Printer/Doc/readme.md

 Draw() |--> Invoke the Style.Draw() abstract method.
        |--> Invoke any OnDraw delegates.
        |--> Invoke Draw() method on each child element.

+## Paging

+The draw method get's called with a page number.
+When the style sheet property "overflow" is set to "paged" all child elements that do no fit within the content box of the parent get printed on the next page.
+Styling acts as if only the elements on the given page are in the parent.